Bacchus Residents

 General Information:

-Sugar gliders are an absolutely adorable gliding possum and belong to the marsupial class.
+Sugar gliders are undeniably an absolutely adorable gliding marsupial.
 Marsupials are not rodents, not even close.
-In fact, sugar gliders closer to Kangaroos!
-Most marsupials carry their young within a pouch and are usually found in Australia and in the Americas.
+In fact, sugar gliders closer to Kangaroos - and, like most marsupials, carry their young within a pouch.
+The sugar glider is commonly found throughout mainland Australia, New Guinea, Tasmania, and other local areas.

 They're nocturnal, and their omnivorous diet is incredibly challenging to replicate in captivity (we will touch on that later).
 They're highly social mammals and it can often be found living in groups of up to 10 in the wild.